-Nick Mackall is preparing for his second season as the Eureka volleyball head coach.
+Nick Mackall is in his second season as the Eureka volleyball head coach.
 He became the 14th head coach in program history on March 6.
 2019.

 Mackall came to Eureka after spending four seasons at NCAA Division III Adrian College in Adrian, Mich.
 He was the top assistant coach of the Bulldogs for three seasons and was promoted to associate head coach in 2018.